Ekakshh/Ekakshh/README.md

 # Hi 👋 My name is Ekaksh
 ### AI/ML Engineer | Innovator in Applied AI

-I am a versatile AI/ML engineer passionate about leveraging artificial intelligence to create impactful, application-driven solutions.
+I am an AI/ML engineer passionate about leveraging artificial intelligence to create impactful, application-driven solutions.
 With expertise in Python, SQL, TensorFlow, PyTorch, and other advanced tools, I bring a diverse skill set to tackle real-world problems across domains like NLP, Deep Learning, GANs, and Reinforcement Learning.

 🌍 **Based in:** Delhi, India